turgu1/mezzo/readme.md

 # Mezzo: Sound Font V2 Sampling Based Synthesizer

-Important: Not in a state of usability.
+Important: Not at a state of usability.
 Won't be ready before june 2018.

 Note: The documentation is still work in progress...